hbahadirsahin/text_categorization/README.md

 - Eventually, this codebase will evolve.
 I won't stuck to TextCNN.
 According to my initial plan, basic TextCNN will provide baseline results for the dataset.
 - Attention layers, variational dropout, GRU-based models will be added.
 As a note, I won't use LSTM since GRU provides better results (cite: https://arxiv.org/pdf/1702.01923.pdf).
 - Obviously different kinds of embedding models/language models will be tested too.
 Sentence embeddings (basically averaging FastText vectors), Elmo and Universal Sentence Encoder are in my list.

+Not-gonna-do:

+- Probably, I will leave my pretty local paths alone in the code.
+Lucky you, you can always change those paths from code or give them as arguments =)
+- Not gonna provide any pre-trained models.
+- Not gonna provide my every single parameter or architectural related experiments.
+I guess putting only the best model to github is better (hence, there may be too much commented-out code).